What influences UK gas prices? Everything you need to know

 Operating costs

-Operating costs stem from maintaining equipment used to produce gas.
+Operating costs stem from the maintenance of the equipment used to produce gas.
 These include labour costs for all personnel who perform modifications and maintenance of machinery and other equipment.

-Maintenance work is essential if costly production downtime is to be avoided.
+Maintenance work is essential to avoid costly production downtime.
 By keeping on top of it, suppliers prevent expensive repairs and keep operating costs low over time.
 And while operating costs might jump if a supplier opens a new field, they’ll start to decrease again over time.

 Tax